-On Friday Talemetry hosted a panel discussion webinar with experts to discuss how to source and attract more diverse candidates.
-Our panelists included Dean Da Costa, author of Thesearchauthority, Lori Sylvia, Founder and CEO of Rally Recruitment Marketing, and Stephen Schwander, Director of Client Solutions for Talemetry.
+To that end, we wanted to take a look back to a panel discussion we hosted last year that discussed how to source and attract more diverse candidates.
+Our panelists included Dean Da Costa, author of The Search Authority, Lori Sylvia, Founder and CEO of Rally Recruitment Marketing, and Stephen Schwander, Product Strategy Leader for Jobvite.

 - How successful companies are attracting more diverse candidates